Thursday, March 31, 2011

 3. I love to help others.

-On Saturday night, all three things came together in a unique fund-raising event that will help East Austin youth gain self-confidence, physical strength, and spiritual peace.
+On Saturday night, all four things came together in a unique fund-raising event that will help East Austin youth gain self-confidence, physical strength, and spiritual peace.

 My mother always frowned upon me breaking things when I was a child (big surprise).
 But now that I’m an adult, and a Taekwondo practitioner, I’m encouraged to break wood, tile, and brick—stacks of it, if possible—and I always gleefully oblige.